So, you have had your adult autism assessment, and are diagnosed as being autistic. What now?!

 You might find it difficult trying to explain your autism diagnosis to others, and it’s quite likely that along your imminent journey, people will say things to you that aren’t deemed insightful or helpful: For example: ‘But you don’t look autistic!’
 Well, it must be very mild.’
 ‘Don’t worry, it doesn’t change you as a person.’
 (It does).
 ‘But you look us in the eye, how can you be autistic?’
 (Read our take on the latter subject HERE).

-Some people you tell will probably draw to mind some friend or family member that they believe to be on the autistic spectrum, and will regale you with ‘positive’ stories about their bravery against adversity, and how they sometimes, almost occasionally, now and then at least, appear to be something close to normal!!
+Some people you tell will probably draw to mind some friend or family member that they believe to be autistic, and will regale you with ‘positive’ stories about their bravery against adversity, and how they sometimes, almost occasionally, now and then at least, appear to be something close to normal!!
+Hopefully you can educate these people about modern concepts about neurodiversity.
+See our article below –

 Your biggest milestone

-This ASC diagnosis is probably one of the single most significant things that has happened to you to date; and yes, people including yourself go through illness, parenthood, tragedy and all manner of Big Life Experiences; and surely an autism diagnosis is small fry, compared to these big life milestones?
+This autism diagnosis is probably one of the single most significant things that has happened to you to date; and yes, people including yourself go through illness, parenthood, tragedy and all manner of Big Life Experiences; and surely this is small fry, compared to these big life milestones?

 Many people close to you will undoubtedly feel happy that you have your diagnosis, as it gives you some kind of closure, or clarity or affirmation; but it is unlikely that they will realise how life changing it will be for you; and that is okay.
 It’s your journey.